Refactor an on-premises application to an Azure App Service web app and a SQL managed instance

 Step 1: Assess and migrate the web apps

 Contoso admins assess and migrate their web app using the Azure App Service Migration Assistant tool.
-They use the Microsoft Learning Path as a guide during the process.
+They use the Microsoft Learn path as a guide during the process.
 In brief, the admins perform the following actions:

-They use the Azure App Service Migration Assessment tool to evaluate any dependencies between their web apps and to determine if there are any incompatibilities between their on-premises web apps and what's supported on Azure App Service.
+They use the Azure App Service migration assessment tool to evaluate any dependencies between their web apps and to determine whether there are any incompatibilities between their on-premises web apps and what's supported on Azure App Service.

 They download the Azure App Service Migration Assistant and sign in to their Azure account.

 They choose a subscription, a resource group, and the website's domain name.

 Step 2: Set up a SQL managed instance

 To set up an Azure SQL managed instance, Contoso needs a subnet that meets the following requirements:

 - The subnet must be dedicated.
 It must be empty, and it can't contain any other cloud service.
 The subnet can't be a gateway subnet.